 This is a recently FDA approved treatment program that uses a new monoclonal antibody directed against B-cells.
 There are good response rates with this treatment and a good side effect profile.

-I have been in remission from hodgkins lymphoma. for almost 6 yrs.
-Do %'s go down each year for it reoccur.
-I am 69 yrs young.
+I have been in remission from hodgkins lymphoma for almost 6 yrs.
+Does recurrence risk continue to decrease?

 The majority of recurrences of HL and non-low grade NHL occur within 24 months of treatment and individuals in remission for 5 years are generally considered to be cured.

 Can breast silicone implants cause blood cancers like lymphoma or polycythemia vera?

 A particular type of breast implants referred to as textured silicone implants have been associated with the development of a subtype of lymphoma in the breast known as anaplastic large cell lymphoma.
 This remains a rare entity with only 1000-2000 cases reported worldwide.
 The lymphoma can often be treated by removal of the implants which can lead to regression of the lymphoma.
 I am not aware of a relationship between silicone implants and polycythemia.

 I have completed R-CHOP chemotherapy 8 weeks ago.
 I have been feeling overall pain throughout my bones and muscles, which I know is expected after treatment.
 My understanding is the cause of the pain in my bones is from my immune system working hard to replenish itself.
 If I receive the Covid vaccine, can I expect this pain to worsen while my immune system learns what to make to fight Covid?

 It is not common to have bone pain 8 weeks after completing R-CHOP chemotherapy.
 It is possible that this is related to Neulasta, Neupogen or a similar drug given to stimulate your white blood cells.
 This is not related to activation of your immune system and I would not expect a similar reaction to the COVID-19 vaccine.